kroxylicious/kroxylicious/kubernetes-examples/record-encryption/README.md

 ## Running the example

 1. Clone Kroxylicious Repository
-    ```shell { prompt="We're going to demonstrate the Envelope Encryption feature of Kroxylicious.
+    ```shell { prompt="We're going to demonstrate the Record Encryption feature of Kroxylicious.
 Let's start by cloning the repo." }
     git clone https://github.com/kroxylicious/kroxylicious.git
     ```
 1. Change directory to it.